The maximum efficiency of nano heat engines depends on more than temperature: Proof Overview

-To quantify the amount of extractable work, we apply the generalized second laws derived in \cite{2ndlaw} .
-The initial cold bath $\rho_\cold^0$ is thermal, and therefore diagonal in the energy eigenbasis, while the initial battery state $\rho_\batt^0$ is also a pure energy eigenstate (see Fig. \ref{fig:battery}).
-Since here energy conserving $U(t)$ never increase coherences between energy eigenstates \cite{2ndlaw} , we can therefore conclude that $\rho_\CW^1$ is also diagonal in the energy eigenbasis.
-We can thus invoke the \emph{necessary and sufficient conditions} for a transformation to be possible~\cite{2ndlaw} .
+To quantify the amount of extractable work, we apply the generalized second laws derived in \cite{2ndlaw}.
+The initial cold bath $\rho_\cold^0$ is thermal, and therefore diagonal in the energy eigenbasis, while the initial battery state $\rho_\batt^0$ is also a pure energy eigenstate (see Fig.~\ref{fig:battery}).
+Since the unitary $U(t)$ is energy conserving, it will never increase coherences between global energy eigenstates \cite{2ndlaw}.
+We can therefore conclude that $\rho_\CW^1$ is also diagonal in the energy eigenbasis.
+We can thus invoke the \emph{necessary and sufficient conditions} for a transformation to be possible~\cite{2ndlaw}.
 Specifically, $\rho_\cold^0\otimes\rho_\batt^0\rightarrow\rho_\CW^1$ iff $\forall \alpha\geq 0$,

 where $\tau_\CW^h$ is the thermal state of the joint system (cold bath and battery) at temperature $T_\hot$.
 The generalized free energy $F_\alpha$ is defined as

 where $D_\alpha(\rho\|\tau)$ are known as $\alpha$-R{\'e}nyi divergences.
 For states $\rho,\tau$ which are diagonal in the same eigenbasis, the R{\'e}nyi divergences can be simplified to